 Hello there!
-I’m Trevor Pott; when I’m not lashing networks together I spend my time writing articles for various tech magazines or doing marketing consulting for technology startups.
+I’m Trevor Pott; a writer and sysadmin from Edmonton, Alberta, Canada.
+When I’m not lashing networks together I spend my time writing articles for various tech magazines or doing marketing consulting for technology startups.
 I am cofounder of eGeek Consulting Ltd.

 For PR folks and marketing bodies interested in pitching me, I recommend the Countdown-2-VMworld Q&A with me which you can read here.
 It will give you a leg up against the torrent of press releases in my inbox every day.

-I have be recognized as a vExpert for 2013.
+I have been recognized as a vExpert-NSX for 2016.